joshing-dev/JChat/README.md

 How to use:

-1. Open server which is located under the "Test" directory as a Jar and then press start server after opening Jar.
+1. Open server which is located under the "JServer" directory as a Jar and then press start server after opening Jar.

 It will be hosted on port 44444 and is pre-defined in code.